awesometic/my-common-settings/README.md

 # My Common Settings
 A library for personal favorite settings to set my linux/macOS devices up more easily.<br>
-Base directory for this settings is the home directory for the user would use this library.<br>
+Base directory for this settings is the home directory of the user who would use this library.<br>

 ## Usage
 1. Clone the repository.